-What you notice (and what you're choosing not to see)
+3. What you see (and what you're choosing not to)

 It is surprisingly easy to go an entire retro without mentioning a single thing that went well.
-Forty-five minutes of blockers, risks and complaints — and then someone says "right, shall we wrap up?" as if the purpose of reflection is to catalogue misery.
+Forty-five minutes of blockers, risks, and venting — and then someone says "right, shall we wrap up?" as if the purpose of reflection is catharsis.

 I've sat in those meetings.
-I've sometimes run those meetings.
-And the thing that strikes me now, looking back, is that nobody thought it was odd.
+Heck I've sometimes run those meetings (sorry).
+And the thing that strikes me, looking back, is that nobody thought it was odd.
 Retros are for figuring out what to do better, what risks to manage - and for raising issues.
 It’s what serious, rigorous professionals do.
 Talking about what worked well, celebrating it - that feels too fluffy.

 That instinct — to focus on problems and skip past progress — isn't a character flaw.
-It's how human brains are wired.
+It's how human brains are wired (and really common, especially among Type A folks, perfectionists, people with imposter syndrome…).
 But it's costing you more than you think.

 Your brain has a negativity bias